 |2||1.35||2.5||4||2||33||66||1 to 3|

 |3D||2||24||26||12||8||92||6 to 30|

-The following graphs depict what a successful and a failed recovery program should look like.
+The following graph shows the difference between a successful and failed recovery program.

 Line A shows a normal crash of average intensity followed by a typical prolonged recovery time common in Adrenal Fatigue stage 3C.
-There are frequent setbacks during a slow and steady recovery.
+It shows frequent setbacks during a slow, steady recovery.

 BCP are designed to regulate menstrual flow.
 Advanced sufferers of AFS can find hormonal rebalancing destabilizing which can trigger an adrenal crash.
 This is not common, however.